Authentic Christian or a Hypocrite?

 A Prayer to Be An Authentic Christian

-To live as an authentic Christian, we need to love God, love our neighbor, and follow the example of Jesus.
-Being authentic may sound simple, but it can be challenging.
-Let’s pray a prayer to help us always be authentic Christians.
+To live as an authentic Christian, we need to love God, love our neighbor, and follow Jesus’s example.
+Living as an authentic Christian may sound simple, but it often requires daily surrender.

 Additional Inspirational Resources